zazzie-star/Splatter-Paint-Website-P2/README.md

 - and AI for pointing out that I used the wrong tags and thus nothing happened

 <h3> What I learned: </h3>
-- be very careful when coding because one wrong tag can lead to ages of frustration <br>
+- Be very careful when coding because one wrong tag can lead to ages of frustration <br>
-- more appreciation for everyone in hackclub and literally anyone who has ever programmed anything ever <br>
+- More appreciation for everyone in hackclub and literally anyone who has ever programmed anything ever <br>
 - I need to write better readme's + I did not do great commits for this project so I should try and do better next time! <br>
 - Raw readme's are a thing